 Abstract

 The Cochrane Collaboration was established in 1993, with a mission to systematically review medical evidence with a view to producing the best quality and trustworthy evidence.
 Twenty-five years later, it is in a crisis that centres on the dismissal of one of its founders and the question of access to clinical trial data.
 The original mission aimed at improving health.
 In the face of stalling life expectancies, the stakes in the current crisis could not be higher.
+This essay looks at the crisis in the context of the disastrous effects of medication for paediatric depression on children as a consequence of the suppression of adverse findings.

 The first articles by Iain Chalmers announcing the Cochrane Collaboration appeared in 1992 (1), whose mission would be to systematically review medical evidence with a view to producing the best quality and trustworthy evidence (2).
 Writing The Antidepressant Era in 1995, I characterised systematic reviews as a logical, and necessary medical development (3).
 Although the founders came from Canada (Sackett and Enkin), the United States (Dickersin), Denmark (Gøtzsche) and elsewhere, from the mid-1990s, the United Kingdom (UK) became the home of the Collaboration.
 From the very start, there was a tension between a renegade disruptive element in Cochrane and an establishment function.